-- 1. French B SL

-- 2. Arabic B SL

-- 3. Spanish ab initio SL
+- 1. French B SL - 2.
+Spanish ab initio SL

-We are offering French as language "A" to allow our students who are proficient in French or native speakers of French to earn the bilingual diploma.
+We are offering French as IB Language A to allow our students who are proficient in French or native speakers of French to earn the IB Bilingual Diploma.
 As we gain experience with the program, we plan to introduce a subject or two from the Sciences or from Individuals and Societies in French in the near future.